radicle-dev/heartwood/radicle-cli/examples/rad-cref.md

 ✓ Identity revision a880b05441f00cc90bc7bae76e0f1ef16b73daf1 created
 ```

-Here, we didn't specify the `--delegate` or `--threshold` options.
+Here, we didn't specify the `--allow` or `--threshold` options.
 This means
 the defaults of `delegates` and `1` will be used.
 So let's check that this is
 true: